 A Cash Cow for Camden Council

-Bloomsbury is now at the mercy of the London Borough of Camden – the local authority, which has begun to flout all law and reason to do as it wills, knowing its constituents cannot pursue hundreds of court cases a year.
+Bloomsbury is now at the mercy of the London Borough of Camden, a local authority which has begun to flout all law and reason to do as it wills, knowing its constituents cannot pursue hundreds of court cases a year.

-The special requirements of the Conservation Area are disregarded.
-Planning applications are granted at will, even when they fly in the face of Camden’s own commitments to Bloomsbury, and when the Advisory Committee campaigns strongly against them.
+The special requirements of the conservation area are essentially disregarded.
+Planning applications are granted at will, even when they fly in the face of Camden’s own commitments to Bloomsbury, and when the advisory committee campaigns strongly against them.

-Planning violations occur so frequently – often going unreported – that the situation is out of control, Camden not even trying to fulfil their duty to care for the area.
+Planning violations occur so frequently that the situation is out of control, with Camden not even trying to fulfil their duty to care for the area.

-Camden allowed a rooftop extension to the Town Hall Annexe which violated their own building regulations – and breached commitments to two Conservation Areas.
+Camden allowed a rooftop extension to the Town Hall Annexe which breached commitments to two conservation areas.

 At one point, Camden even proposed a modern rooftop extension for their listed Edwardian Town Hall.

-But the real tragedy is not the individual cases of negligence – it is the general defacement and clutter present on every one of our streets and squares, no matter their fame or beauty.
-The fact that Bloomsbury’s name is being crushed into dust, with businesses and residents not even vaguely aware of the strict regulations – even less of the history of the area.
+But the real tragedy is not the individual cases of negligence – it is the general defacement and clutter present on every single one of Bloomsbury’s streets and squares, no matter their fame or beauty.
+The fact that Bloomsbury’s name is being crushed into dust, with businesses and residents not even vaguely aware of the strict regulations, even less of the history of the area.

 Commitments have indeed been made by Camden to preserve and enhance the area – but they, in every way, are totally ignored.

 Today, we are all a living and breathing part of the history of Bloomsbury.
 One day, our actions, or lack thereof, will be recorded and assessed in the history books, or indeed on websites like this one – and by then, we will have either destroyed or saved Bloomsbury.